Author's Avatar

 Exclusive rates

-Most personal loans from a bank or a building society are not secured in this way, but it is increasingly becoming common for those in financial difficulty to use a secured loan to help them get back on track.
+Most personal loans from a bank or a building society are not secured in this way.
+But, it’s becoming increasingly common for those in financial difficulty to use a secured loan to help them get back on track.

 • They are easier to obtain.
 Unsecured loans tend to be cheaper, but those with poor credit scores will usually have their loan application refused.
-Secured loans allow lenders to consider those with an adverse credit rating because they know, one way or another, they will get their money back.
+Secured loans allow lenders to consider those with an adverse credit rating.
+This is because they know, one way or another, they will get their money back.

 • The debt is spread over a longer period.
 Due to the larger amounts of money involved and the significant set-up costs, secured lenders prefer the loan to be repaid over a longer period of time, typically 5 to 20 years.
 Of course, borrowing over a longer period does increase the interest repayments, but it also reduces the monthly repayment.

-If you are looking to improve your home with an extension, conservatory or through general repairs or improvement, a secured loan can be an ideal way to raise funds.
-In recent years, due to low interest rates, many borrowers have opted to remain on the low rate that they have and borrow using a secured loan, rather than remortgage.
+If you are looking to improve your home with an extension, conservatory or through general repairs, a secured loan can be an ideal.

 Because the lender has security over your property, the rates for secured loans can be competitive.
-As a result, lenders will take into account various factors when determining the rate of interest you will pay, such as:
+Therefore, you should ensure you take your time before committing to a specific loan.

 • Your age